Walking in the East of England

 If you have to plan ahead - whether you have a disability, can't walk far these days or are looking for somewhere that's buggy friendly, then here are the best spots to explore in the East of England.

 Whilst out on your walk this autumn, you might be lucky enough to stumble across a laden blackbery bush ripe for the picking, if the birds haven't got there first that is!
-Here are some of our favourite spots from around the East of England.

 We know how dear your four legged friends are to you, so here's some of our dog-friendly places that are perfect for exploring with your pooch in the East of England.
 Walkies anyone?